"""Module for the Line class."""

 vector_along_line = t * self.direction

-return self.point + vector_along_line
+return cast(Point, self.point + vector_along_line)

 [docs] def project_point(self, point: array_like) -> Point: